Anuradha Paudwal: Work with other singers

 She started her music journey from 1973.
 She has worked with Kishore Kumar, Mohammed Rafi, S.P.
 Balasubrahmanyam, Yesudas, Manna Dey, Mohammed Aziz, Kumar Sanu, Udit Narayan, Sonu Nigam, Mukesh, Pankaj Udhas, Manhar Udhas, Suresh Wadkar, Nitin Mukesh, Abhijeet Bhattacharya and many other male singers.

 She has worked with Kavita Krishnamurti, Alka Yagnik, Sadhana Sargam, Asha Bhosle and many other female singers.

-After working with almost all notable singers and musicians and establishing herself as an established singer she completely quitted the Bollywood in 2006.
+After working with almost all notable singers and musicians and establishing herself as an established singer she completely quit Bollywood in 2006.
 She sang her last song 'Palkein uthake Dekhiye' in film Jaane Hoga Kya.

 Legacy

-Paudwal recorded 23 songs with the music composer Nadeem–Shravan.
+Paudwal recorded 23 songs with the music composer duo Nadeem–Shravan.
 These songs were used in 3 films – Aashiqui, Dil Hai Ke Manta Nahin and Sadak.
 All three films were blockbusters, and for the songs, Anuradha Paudwal won two Filmfare Awards.
 Aashiqui is the third most selling album ever in Indian Music Industry.
 Dil Hai Ke Manta Nahin was 5th most selling soundtrack of 1991.
-Sadak was the third most selling album of 1991.
+Her popularity during early 1990s was very high.
+Sadak was the third best-selling album of 1991.
 These songs were released under the label T-Series.

-Her chhath geet are extremely popular and has crossed 47 million views on YouTube.
-Her gayatri matra is immensely popular and crossed 220 million views on YouTube.
-Her Shiv Amritwani has become highly popular and has crossed 250 million views collectively on YouTube.
-Hanuman Amritwani recorded by her has crossed 450 million views on YouTube.
-Shiv Bhajans and Durga bhajans sung by her are immensely popular in India.

 She has sung thousands of songs in several languages.
 She has won four Filmfare Awards out of twelve nominations.

-Her rendition of "ouch" in the song Dhak Dhak Karne Laga from the movie Beta is still highly praised.